-There is no obligation for employers to top up the salaries of those who will end up earning less than the National Living Wage or minimum wage once they receive 80% of their pay.
+There was no obligation for employers to top up the salaries of those who will end up earning less than the National Living Wage or minimum wage once they receive 80% of their pay.

 Instead, those with low earnings might be eligible for Universal Credit payments.

-Do employers have to sign up to the job retention scheme?
+Did employers have to sign up to the job retention scheme?